Prevent indexing of PII data

 b.
 Click Available Page Types and check [Specialized] Find GDPR API Demo Page and click Save.

-- Go to the CMS Edit > navigation pane > Pages tab > Start branch of the tree structure.
+1. Go to the CMS Edit > navigation panel > Pages tab > Start branch of the tree structure.

 Verify

-In these steps we perform a search, delete the GDPR-related data, and add a filtering pattern to prevent it from being indexed.
+In these steps, you perform a search, delete the GDPR-related data, and add a filtering pattern to prevent it from being indexed.

-- Open the GDPR Demo page created in previous steps.
-Clear the GDPR pattern settings to verify that the tracking function is running well.
+1. Open the GDPR Demo page created in the previous steps.
+Clear the GDPR pattern settings to verify that the tracking function runs well.

-- Search again and recheck for the GDPR data.
-This should now have been filtered out.
+1. Search again and recheck for the GDPR data.
+This should now be filtered out.